Imaicho Town 今井町

 Imaicho is easily accessible from Nara City by train.

 This area was actually founded long before the Edo era.
-During the 1500s it was part of a temple town.
+During the 1500s it was a temple town.

 At that time there were often violent disputes between temple leaders, so it was fortified by a moat with many gates.
 Only one of the moats still remains today.
 During the Edo period it was built up again by rich merchants, who designed and lived in many of the buildings still seen today.